wagtail/bakerydemo/readme.md

 ### Debugging

-To tail the logs from the Docker containers in realtime, run:
+To tail the logs from the Docker containers in real time, run:

 ```bash
 docker compose logs -f